fwhatley/TcTestPlaylist/README.md

 # TcTestPlaylist
-Downloads a MS Test Playlist built from the failed tests from TeamCity
+Downloads a Test Playlist built from the failed tests from TeamCity
 - Find it in the [Chrome store](https://chrome.google.com/webstore/detail/tc-to-ms-test-playlist/nommemlkcmjhehkfckhbljaehhhlghok)

 Set up dev env